-All of it is focused on the principle of designing first for native mobile implementations.
-From this seed, all of the other designs will grow.
+All of it focuses on the principle of designing first for native mobile implementations.
+From this seed, all of the other designs grow.

 We’ve broken the process down into various parts so you can focus on what you need to know.
 Get started by logging into Figma and finding your team.

-If you run into any issues, the slack channel #plz-figma is your one-stop answer shop.
+If you run into any issues, #plz-orbit in Slack is your one-stop answer shop.

 To get going, log into Figma using Okta.
 The easiest way is to click the Figma logo from the Okta dashboard.

 If you don’t see the logo, you can request access in #plz-access and tag @will.

 You can also log in directly with Figma.

 - Click Log in at the top of the page.

 - Choose Log in with SAML SSO.

 - Enter your Kiwi.com address and click Log in.